tmorin/plantuml-libs/distribution/gcp/Item/TextToSpeech.md

 include('gcp/Item/TextToSpeech')

 ' renders the element
-TextToSpeech('TextToSpeech', 'Text To Speech', 'an optional tech label')
+TextToSpeech('TextToSpeech', 'Text To Speech', 'an optional tech label', 'an optional description')
 @enduml
 ```